dreams897/pokecrystal/README.md

 ### Main Features:

-* First real attempt at porting Pokémon Red to the Crystal engine?!
-* A mostly vanilla take on Red Version with many updated features from different generations.
+* A mostly vanilla take on Red Version with many updated features from different generations (see list below)
 * All documented [bugs and glitches](https://pret.github.io/pokecrystal/bugs_and_glitches.html) fixed and all [design flaws](https://pret.github.io/pokecrystal/design_flaws.html) corrected for Crystal engine
 * 60fps and Running Shoes [branch](https://github.com/fellowship-of-the-roms/pokecrystal/tree/Doublespeed-60fps-Running-Shoes) merged
 * A set-able clock from the Menu
+* New post-game and restored content
 * Expanded tileset to fix some visual limitations that Gen 1 had
 * There will be 2 different tilesets (and possibly other things) to choose from - **Gen 1** and **Gen 2**
 * New ENBY (non-binary) player choice added in addtion to boy/girl!